How to melt chocolate

 How do you melt chocolate in the microwave?

 Be especially vigilant with this method.
-Checking the chocolate with 5 second intervals is important as chocolate can catch and burn really quickly in a microwave.
+Checking the chocolate regularly is important, as chocolate can catch and burn really quickly in a microwave.

 - Put the chocolate in a heatproof bowl.

 - Microwave for 20 seconds.
 Check the chocolate, stir and keep cooking and checking every 5 seconds or until it has completely melted.

 Read our guide on how to melt chocolate in the microwave for even more top tips and recipe suggestions.

 - Once the chocolate has melted, spread it over a baking sheet in a thin layer.